Torsion of the Khovanov homology: Khovanov homology with coefficients

 \subsection{Proof of Corollary~\ref{cor:not-Hopf==>2-torsion}}

 Let $L$ be an alternating link with $m$ components.
-Then its Jones polynomial has the form $J_L(q)=\sum_i c_iq^{2i+\Gg}$, where $\Gg=m\mod 2$ (cf. Corollary~\ref{cor:H-thin==>alt-Jones}).
-Define $d(L)=|J_L(\sqrt{-1})|=\sum_i|c_i|$.
+Then its Jones polynomial has the form $\tJ_L(q)=\sum_i c_iq^{2i+\Gg}$, where $\Gg=m\mod 2$ (cf. Corollary~\ref{cor:H-thin==>alt-Jones}).
+Define $d(L)=|\tJ_L(\sqrt{-1})|=\sum_i|c_i|$.
 In fact, $d(L)=|\det(L)|$, where $\det(L)$ is the determinant of $L$, hence the notation.

-\begin{thm}[Thistlethwaite~\cite{Thistlethwaite-trees}, Theorem~1] Let $L$ be a prime non-split alternating link that admits an irreducible alternating diagram with $n$ crossings.
-Then its Jones polynomial $J_L(q)$ has breadth (that is, the difference between the highest and lowest powers of $q$) of exactly $2n$ and is alternating.
-If, moreover, $L$ is not a $(2,k)$-torus link, then $J_L(q)$ has no gaps. \end{thm} \begin{lem} Let $L$ be an alternating link with $m$ components.
+\begin{thm}[Thistlethwaite~\cite{Thistlethwaite-trees}, Theorem~1] Let $L$ be a prime non-split alternating link that admits an irreducible alternating diagram with $n$ crossings, and let $\tJ_L(q)=\sum_{i=u}^v c_iq^{2i+\Gg}$ with $c_u\not=0$ and $c_v\not=0$ be its Jones polynomial.
+Then $v-u=n$ and $c_ic_{i+1}\le0$ for every $u\le i<v$.
+If, moreover, $L$ is not a $(2,k)$-torus link, then $c_i\not=0$ for every $u\le i\le v$. \end{thm} \begin{lem} Let $L$ be an alternating link with $m$ components.
 Then $d(L)\ge2^{m-1}$.
 Moreover, if $L$ is not the trivial knot, the Hopf link, their connected sums or disjoint unions, then $d(L)>2^{m-1}$. \end{lem} \begin{proof} Assume first that $L$ is non-split and prime.
-It is easy to deduce from~\eqref{eq:jones-skein} (see also~\cite{Jones-polynomial}) that $J_L(1)=\sum_i c_i=(-2)^{m-1}$.
-Hence, $d(L)\ge|J_L(1)|=2^{m-1}$.
-It only remains to show that if $L$ is neither the trivial knot, nor the Hopf link, then the polynomial $J_L(q)$ has both strictly positive and strictly negative coefficients.
+It is easy to deduce from~\eqref{eq:jones-skein} (see also~\cite{Jones}) that $\tJ_L(1)=\sum_i c_i=(-2)^{m-1}$.
+Hence, $d(L)\ge|\tJ_L(1)|=2^{m-1}$.
+It only remains to show that if $L$ is neither the trivial knot, nor the Hopf link, then the polynomial $\tJ_L(q)$ has both strictly positive and strictly negative coefficients.
 Theorem~\ref{thm:thistlethwaite} implies this for all $L$ except the trivial knot and $(2,k)$-torus links.

 Denote a $(2,k)$-torus link by $TL_k$.
 It easily follows from~\eqref{eq:jones-skein} that $d(TL_k)=k$.
 Indeed, if one changes a positive crossing of $TL_k$ into a negative one, one gets $TL_{k-2}$ , and if one smoothes such a crossing, one obtains $TL_{k-1}$.
 Recall now that a $(2,k)$-torus link has at most $2$ components and that the Hopf link is exactly the $(2,2)$-torus link.